 It’s something many of us don’t think about until there’s a problem – bladder health.
 Hema Brazell, MD, offered ways to prevent bladder problems in women, from bladder infections to urinary incontinence.

 Some important bladder health facts:

 - Small amounts of bacteria can live in a healthy bladder.

-- The way you eat and drink can affect your bladder.
+- What you eat and drink can affect your bladder.

 - Drink plenty of water.
-Water is the best fluid for your bladder, and it is recommended that a healthy person should drink six to eight, eight ounce. glasses of water a day.
+Good, old-fashioned water is the best fluid for your bladder.
+To stay healthy, drink six to eight 8-ounce glasses of water a day.

 - Limit alcohol, caffeine and carbonated beverage consumption.
 These things can upset your bladder, heighten bladder activity and lead to leakage.
-You should also limit your consumption of artificial sweeteners.
+Also, try to limit your consumption of artificial sweeteners.

 - Stop smoking.
 Tobacco is the most important known risk factor for bladder cancer.

 - Practice pelvic floor exercises.
 These can help strengthen your pelvic floor and are often a successful way to treat certain types of urinary leakage.

 “The most important thing to know when it comes to preventing bladder problems is that you can always talk to your doctor about any concerns you may have,” Dr. Brazell said.
 “Don’t suffer in silence and wait until you’re really feeling pain, irritation or discomfort.
 There are ways we can help.”

 Whether you’re looking for a primary care physician or need to see a specialist, we’re here to help with experienced, compassionate care near you.Find a Doctor